cgmb/alembic-example/README.md

 ## Working with Alembic files

 The output file is `out.abc`.
-The example animation in `frames/` is very low-resolution, but still looks pretty good when filtered and rendered in Blender.
 Note that the version of Blender distributed by apt on Ubuntu 18.04 does not support Alembic.
 Use the official binary release from [blender.org][3] to import Alembic files.

+## Example Animation

+The example animation in `frames/` is very low-resolution, but still looks pretty good when filtered and rendered in Blender.

 ![Rendered example animation of a droplet spreading.][4]